International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_x_IDS_RuleBook.md

 Cross Industry Approach: This approach on data sovereignty is not industry specific, it is applicable in all economic sectors.
-Therefore, sector specific rules are not described in the rulebook.
+Therefore, sector specific rules are not described in the Rulebook.
 In consequence, all rules and guidelines could be applied in all economic sectors and – more over – across these sectors to establish data exchange among different industries.
 IDS is a horizontal approach.
 On its foundation data sovereignty call build in and across all industries.